 Graphic Video Driver is an important part of installed drivers.
 If this driver gets corrupted windows to start BSOD error, Auto restart problem.
-So make sure you Video Driver is updated
+So make sure your Video Driver is updated

-To do this On Desktop Right click on This PC and select Manage.
-Now on computer management window click on devices. this will list all hardware installed no your system.
-Next, expand Display Adapters it will show installed graphics driver on your system.
+To do this On Desktop Right-click on This PC and select Manage.
+Now on the computer management window click on devices. this will list all hardware installed not your system.
+Next, expand Display Adapters it will show the installed graphics driver on your system.
 Right-click on it this will show options update driver software click on it.
 Windows will find the best driver for this and install it.

-If the problem persists, uninstall the currently installed display drivers download and install latest driver Download manually from the manufactures website.
+If the problem persists, uninstall the currently installed display drivers download, and install the latest driver Download manually from the manufactures website.
 You need to visit your motherboard/graphics card manufacturer’s website and download the latest chipset drivers for your motherboard.

 Update network drivers

 Issues with the random freeze on Windows 10 can be caused by your network drivers, especially if they are out of date.
 If that’s the case, you might want to visit your network adapter manufacturer’s website and download the latest drivers.

 You can manually update the driver click on the start menu and type Device Manager.
 On-device manager window expands Network Adapters select the installed network driver to right-click on it and select Update Driver software.
 Select Search Automatically for updated driver software.
 This will find the latest driver for your system and install it.
 After installing Restart the windows.